dfilppi/cfy3/kub/README.md

 This project contains a plugin that enables Cloudify to install, configure, and run services on a Kubernetes cluster.
 The current plugin has only been testing cfy local mode, and uses the [fabric plugin](https://github.com/cloudify-cosmo/cloudify-fabric-plugin) to perform the installation and configuration of Kubernetes.

+Limitations (as of 9/23/15):
++ Only tested on Ubuntu 14
++ Only tested in local mode

 ### Plugin components

 #### cloudify.kubernetes.Master node type